mslaugh/Property-Inspection-Code-Sample/README.md

 - Repair Person: Ron Gabel alias: rong
 - Inspector: Alisa Lawyer alias: alisal
 - Repair Person: Chris Gray alias: chrisg

+**Mailbox setup**
+1. Next, log in with each user to your tenancy and access Outlook to set up their email.

+**Note:** It may take up to 24 hours for the O365 infrastructure to create an Exchange Mailbox and Calendar.

 **Property Manager My App Configuration**
 This step is optional.
 If you wish to add a custom logo to your Property Manager My App you can update the logo corresponding to the AAD App Visual Studio creates in your AAD.